elasticdog/elasticdog-com/content/How Big Is a Letter Page on a 13" iPad Pro?.md

 - Linear scaling: **~8.0% smaller**
 - Area reduction: **~15.5% smaller**

-So when you view a full 8.5" × 11" page on a 13" iPad Pro in portrait mode, it looks about 15.5% smaller by area compared to the real paper version.
+So when you view a full 8.5" &times; 11" page on a 13" iPad Pro in portrait mode, **everything appears about 8% smaller** linearly, and the **total visible area is reduced by roughly 15.5%** compared to a real paper page.